Virgin Atlantic fleet: Fleet development

 On 24 April 2007, Virgin Atlantic announced it had ordered the Boeing 787 Dreamliner, for a total of 15 Boeing 787-9s, with options on eight more.
 The exercised options, later making for a total fleet of 17 Boeing 787-9s, were planned replace the Heathrow-based 747 fleet during 2015 and 2016.
 The 787s were due to be delivered in 2011, but by 2008 were expected to be delayed to at least 2013.
 The following year on 22 June 2009, the airline announced an order for ten Airbus A330-300s, which would enter service initially in 2011, ahead of its delayed Boeing 787s.
 The announcement of the orders and subsequent induction of the two aircraft types notably ended the airline's four-engined aircraft fleet composition, as the airline previously marketed itself with the "4 engines 4 long haul" slogan.
 While its first two Airbus A330-300s would operate on leisure-oriented routes following delivery in 2011, Virgin Atlantic would begin operating A330s on its premium routes from Heathrow in April 2012.
 Virgin Atlantic had also ordered six Airbus A380-800 aircraft, with options on a further six, delivery initially due in 2006, but the deliveries repeatedly deferred.
 The A380 order was officially cancelled in March 2018, with deposits transferred to A330 and A350 aircraft orders.

-In March 2013, Virgin Atlantic resumed operations of narrowbody Airbus A320 family aircraft, with four Airbus A320-200s wet-leased from Aer Lingus to operate short-haul, domestic services from its Heathrow hub.
+In March 2013, Virgin Atlantic resumed operations of narrow-body Airbus A320 family aircraft, with four Airbus A320-200s wet-leased from Aer Lingus to operate short-haul, domestic services from its Heathrow hub.
 The services were operated by Virgin Atlantic Little Red, a new subsidiary airline founded for the operation of the services.
-Due to low passenger numbers and significant financial losses, Virgin Atlantic Little Red's services were discontinued by September 2015, and Virgin Atlantic had returned to wholly widebody aircraft operations.
+Due to low passenger numbers and significant financial losses, Virgin Atlantic Little Red's services were discontinued by September 2015, and Virgin Atlantic returned to wholly wide-body aircraft operations.